Emmanuel College, Melbourne: House and homeroom system

 These houses are named after the Marianists that initially helped serve and found the school, and Father John Cassidy of St Mary's Parish, Williamstown, who was involved in the establishment of the college.
 The exception is Chaminade, which is named after William Chaminade, the founder of The Marianist order.
 Both the St Paul's and Notre Dame campuses have homerooms with about 25–30 students, ranging from years 7–12.

+Prior to this, the previous St. Paul's College had four houses named after sporting athletes: